 - sautéed onions, red peppers and mushrooms with a touch of garlic

 - a mix of two cheeses (White Cheddar and Red Leicester for me) but you can use any cheese you love

 - Worcestershire sauce, Dijon mustard and a dash of Spanish paprika to take flavours up a notch

-What I added to my breakfast dish are the ingredients my family loves but they could be easily swapped for your personal favourites.
+- The ingredients I added to my breakfast dish are the ingredients my family loves but they could be easily swapped for your personal favourites.

-The beauty of this breakfast casserole, apart from its delicious flavour, is the convenience.
-You can slice, saute and assemble the casserole the night before, cover it and refrigerate overnight.
+- The beauty of this breakfast casserole, apart from its delicious flavour, is the convenience.
+You can slice, sauté and assemble the casserole the night before, cover it and refrigerate overnight.

-It also reheats beautifully either in the microwave or an oven if you end up with any leftovers.
+- The casserole reheats beautifully either in the microwave or an oven if you end up with any leftovers.